8 Questions to Ask Before Becoming a Certified Life Coach

 Want to learn more about coaching specialties?
 Check out our report: 20 Hottest Life Coaching Niches.

-4. Do you have the financial cushion to launch a coaching business?
+4. Do you have the financial resources in place?

 This is a big one, and something that can easily get glossed over in the excitement of a new venture.
 Finances can be a sensitive topic for many people.
 But we need to talk about the money!
 This is, after all, a professional venture for most of us.